 Although the famous festival that borrowed the town's name actually took place about an hour west at what is now the Bethel Woods Center for the Arts, the spirit of the 1960s and early 1970s is still alive in Woodstock, New York.
 Peace, love, understanding, art, and music still reign in this quaint village nestled in the Catskill Mountains.
+Woodstock is home to the nation’s oldest arts and crafts colony, Byrdcliffe, dating back to 1903, as well as Maverick Concerts, home to the oldest chamber music festival in America.
 Here is a guide to spending a fun-filled weekend in Woodstock.

 FRIDAY

-As you watch the chefs in the open kitchen prepare your New American dishes like trumpet mushroom, bibimbap, and wood-smoked and brined chicken, imagine what this place might have been like in the 1970s.
-Before it was Silvia, the spot was home to a famous dive bar called Joyous Lake, which entertained legends like The Rolling Stones and Muddy Waters back in the day.
-The building was abandoned for more than a decade before sisters Betty and Doris Choi revitalized the space with Silvia.
+As you watch the chefs in the open kitchen prepare your New American dishes like steelhead trout, chicken schnitzel, grilled lamb chop, and local mushroom & pasta, imagine what this place might have been like in the 1970s.
+Before it was SILVIA, a family-owned restaurant that connects food and people with back-to-basics cooking, the spot was home to a famous dive bar called Joyous Lake, which entertained legends like The Rolling Stones and Muddy Waters back in the day.
+The building was abandoned for more than a decade before sisters Betty and Doris Choi revitalized the space.

 SATURDAY